 This pack excels underway to the office or just out on the town.
 It hosts a roll-down zippered top that buckles into place.
 The tabs are large and easy to pull on, even with a pair of gloves.

 We like the versatility and function of this pack.
 Our biggest issue is with the sternum strap.
-While others offer a strap that slides up and down on a track, this one has to be latched and unlatched to change its position.
+While others offer a strap that slides up and down on a track, this one has to latch and unlatch to change its position.
 While this helps to ensure it won't move up and down, we don't think this feature is worth the hassle of trying to get it unlatched.
 That said, once you set it to your desired placement, there will be little need to adjust it again.
 We also liked the briefcase-like handle that provides another carry option and makes accessing the laptop even easier.

 We took this pack biking in the rain, snow, and sleet.
-We also exposed it to our rigorous shower tests where it truly proved its ability to perform in the water.
+We also exposed it to our rigorous shower tests, where it truly proved its ability to perform in the water.
 It features a 420-denier nylon material that is water resistant, wicking away a light rain storm.

 The reinforced rubber bottom provides additional water resistance, keeping the contents dry inside the pack while bike commuting in the rain.
 While it offers decent water resistance, it is not waterproof.
-In our tests where we dunked the pack in water for several minutes, we eventually saw water seeping through the seams between the rubber and nylon fabric.
+In our tests, where we dunked the pack in water for several minutes, we eventually saw water seeping through the seams between the rubber and nylon fabric.
 That said, when checking the laptop compartment, there was no water inside the cushioned harness.
 While it didn't get wet in the rain, this gave us an idea for the pack's limits.
-If you seek an even more water-resistant option, the Patagonia Black Hole 25L offers even greater water resistance.
+If you seek an even more water-resistant option, the Patagonia Black Hole 25L offers even higher water resistance.

 The roll-down top and sleek lines of this laptop backpack certainly have biking community appeal.
 While many of our testers appreciated the style of this backpack, and its cute colors and lines, some didn't like the roll-top look.